Oisota/theo-lang/doc/src/core/blocks.md

 Variables from the enclosing scope must be passed to the **scope** expression in order to be used.
 This will be useful in breaking up long functions into subsections.
 It will clearly indicate which values are used by the expression.
-It will also make it easy to break the block out into a separate function of necessary.
+It will also make it easy to break the block out into a separate function if necessary.
 The **scope** expression is basically an immediately invoked anonymous function without access to the outer scope.

 ```text